ybod/tic_tac_toe/README.md

 `mix run play_games.exs`

-Currenly it will calculate all possible game combinations for all players.
-Also all games end only when all fields are "covered"
+This will generate `all_unique_fields.txt` file with all unique fields configurations